Source: Getty Images

 One credit card’s nightmare can be another card’s recovery.
-That’s the promise of balance transfer cards, which can transfer debt from one card (usually one with a high APR) to another card with an introductory period of 0% or near-0% APR.
+The potential to rack up debt is a key disadvantage of using a credit card.
+On the other hand, therein lies the promise of balance transfer cards, which can transfer debt from one card (usually one with a high APR) to another card with an introductory period of 0% or near-0% APR.

 These cards can help you pay down debt faster, but before you take one out, make a payment plan: you want to pay as much debt as you can within the 0% APR introductory period, ideally all of it.
 Once the introductory period is over, your APR will go up, and you’ll start paying interest again.

 Credit cards often come with several “unadvertised” perks, from extra insurance to no-charge replacements on certain purchases.
 If you’re debating between two or three cards that you love, dig deeper into the cards’ features and see if one has more perks than the others.
 Common credit card perks in Canada include:

 - Trip cancellation/trip interruption insurance: reimbursement for certain pre-paid, nonrefundable trips that are cancelled ahead of time or cut short.